BlockchainBrain/docs/vps_usingssh/pcusers/downloadputty.rst

 .. _pastesshkey_downloadputty:

-3. Paste the SSH Key into the **authorized_keys** file on the Linux VPS.
-This is the key that you generated with the PuttyGen application.
+3. Paste the SSH public key into the **authorized_keys** file on the Linux VPS.
+This is the public key that you generated and then copied from the PuttyGen application.

+	* **CRITICAL NOTE:** The SSH key that you paste in should begin with the text **ssh-rsa** and should end with a date, such as **rsa-key-20181012**.
+If you do not get the entire key pasted into this file then the following steps will fail and you will have to repeat these steps.

-* Save and close the file by hitting **Ctrl-X**, and then type **Y** to confirm that you want to save it, and then hit **ENTER** to confirm the file name.
+4. Save and close the file by hitting **Ctrl-X**, and then type **Y** to confirm that you want to save it, and then hit **ENTER** to confirm the file name.

-* NOTE: Your new SSH key is now saved in the /root/.ssh/authorized_keys file.
+	* NOTE: Your new SSH key is now saved in the **/root/.ssh/authorized_keys** file.
 All future logins with the root username will allow you to login without being prompted for a password.

 .. _loginwithoutpass_downloadputty:

 **Let's test it!**

-4. Verify you can now login to the Linux VPS without entering a password.
+5. Duplicate the current Putty session and login as the **root** user.
+This will verify that you can now login to the Linux VPS without entering a password.

-	* Duplicate the existing Putty session to the Linux VPS by clicking the icon of two computers on the top left of the Putty application window and then select **Duplicate Session**
+	* To duplicate the existing Putty session to the Linux VPS, click the icon of two computers on the top left of the Putty application window and then select **Duplicate Session**
-	* At the **login as:** prompt, type in **root** and hit **ENTER**
 	* **NOTE: You should be automatically logged in to the Linux VPS without having to type in the root password**

 .. warning::  If you are not automatically logged in without typing in a password then you likely did not save the SSH key into the putty session correctly, or you did not save the entire SSH key into the Linxu VPS file /root/.ssh/authorized_keys.
 You will need to walk through the steps to save the SSH key in the Putty session and to ensure that the ENTIRE SSH key is added to the authorized_keys file on the Linux VPS before you proceed with the next section.

 **If you are able to use Putty to login to the Linux VPS without being prompted for a password then you are done configuring your SSH keys and can proceed to the next section to disable password logins and root login access.**

+**For those of you that were already in the middle of the MasterNode setup process, you can return to the** :ref:`Finishing Touches section to configure the user rupxmn to use SSH keys<configuringssh_finishingtouches>`.